nixstrom/cathax/README.md

 deno task start
 ```

-This will start the cron scheduler with API calls every 5 seconds for each
+This will start the cron scheduler with API calls at 3AM CEST (1AM UTC) for each
 configured cat.

 ### 3. Test the system